 These types of infections can be painful but usually respond well to antibiotics.
 Sometimes your doctor may need to open part of your incision and drain it.

 A muscle and tissue wound infection after surgery, also called a deep incisional SSI, involves the soft tissues surrounding your incision.
 This kind of infection goes deeper than your skin layers and can result from an untreated superficial infection.

 These can also be the result of medical devices implanted in your skin.
 Deep infections require treatment with antibiotics.
 Your doctor may also have to open your incision completely and drain it to get rid of infected fluid.

 An organ and space infection after a surgery involves any organ that’s been touched or manipulated as a result of a surgical procedure.

 These kinds of infections can develop after an untreated superficial infection or as the result of bacteria being introduced deep in your body during a surgical procedure.
 These infections require antibiotics, drainage, and sometimes a second surgery to repair an organ or address the infection.

-Infections happen more often in older adults.
+Infections in older adults.
 Health conditions that compromise your immune system and can increase your risk for an infection include: